makrai/notes/liu1908-summarization.md

 ## 3.1 Summarization Encoder

-* interval segment embeddings to distinguish multiple sentences within a doc.
+* interval segment embeddings to distinguish multiple sentences within a doc
-* For sent i we assign segment embedding E A or E B depending on whether i is odd or even
+* For sent i we assign segment embedding `E_A` or `E_B` depending on whether i is odd or even
 * This way, document representations are learned hierarchically where
   * lower Transformer layers represent adjacent sentences, while
-  * higher layers, in combination with self-attention, represent multi-sentence discourse.
+  * higher layers, in combination with self-attention, represent multi-sentence discourse
-* Position embeddings in the original B ERT model have a maximum length of 512;
+* Position embeddings in the original Bert model have a maximum length of 512;
-  we overcome this limitation by adding more position embeddings that are initialized randomly and finetuned with other parameters in the encoder.
+  we overcome this limitation by adding more position embeddings that are initialized randomly and finetuned with other parameters in the encoder

 ## 3.2 Extractive Summarization